Official Record · Deep Underground

 Appropriated under classified line items — not publicly disclosed

-Historic site status confirmed — no active congressional appropriations.
+Historic site status confirmed.
 Last referenced in Senate Armed Services Committee hearings 1995.
+No active congressional appropriations.

 This facility is graded CONFIRMED because the US government has officially acknowledged its existence, construction records are publicly available through the National Archives (Record Group 319), architectural plans have been released, and the facility is a registered historic site open to public inspection.
 No classified information is required to verify this record.